-To measure quality of life, utilities were applied for each model health state.
+To measure quality of life, utilities were applied to each model health state.
 Health state utilities were derived from published literature and applied to the disease states.
 While utilities differed by health states, they remained consistent within a health state across different treatments.
 The utilities for each model health state are presented in Table 4.5.
 To calculate the mean utility for the moderate-to-severe pain health state, we relied on a mapping function between the numerical pain rating scale and the EQ-5D.
 Baseline numerical pain rating scores were consistent across treatment arms in EM-I and EM-II, and therefore served as a baseline pain level for the modeled population.
 Disutilities from surgical procedures were applied to those experiencing moderate-to-severe pain only during duration when the surgery occurs.
 A disutility related to the loss of fertility was applied to both subsequent health states post-hysterectomy for women who underwent this surgery, for the remainder of the model.
+Details on disutilities associated with cardiovascular disease and fractures can be found in Appendix F, Table F4.